 Foreigners cannot own property in Phuket or anywhere in Thailand.
 However, they can own the right to ownership of the building that is distinct from the land, such as condominiums.
 Purchasing land in Phuket can only be done by a Thai national.

 If you are a foreigner and want to love in Phuket permanently, it is possible with a permanent residency.

 Of course, the best spots to look for property in Phuket is near the beaches.
 There are over 30 beaches all over Phuket, each offering its unique atmosphere and environment.

 Patong, of course, is the most popular.
-It is the most lively of all the beaches, and Patong Town is packed with restaurants, retail shops, and popular nightlife.
+Patong Beach is the most lively of all the beaches and is packed with restaurants, retail shops, and popular nightlife.

 If you want a more relaxed area, Kata Beach is perfect for its laidback atmosphere; while Bangtao beach is a great area for families, with its coastline being the longest in Phuket, at 6km long.

 If you fancy a gourmet dinner every once in a while or every night for that matter, head to Surin Beach where all the expensive hotels are found.

 If you want to own property in Phuket and you’re a foreigner, you can buy a condo to have ownership of your home.
 A condo at Ocean Stone, which is located on Choeng Thale, Phuket costs $363,000 for a 2-bedroom unit.
 You’ll have access to 24-hour security, a communal pool. gym, rooftop terrace, and best of all, it’s walking distance to Bangtao Beach.